 Autonomous vehicles in North Carolina face few restrictions.
 A 2017 law permits their operation as long as they are covered by insurance and meet existing state and federal laws.

 North Dakota

-North Dakota legislation passed this year allows both driverless vehicle operation and truck platooning.
-However, no manufacturers appear to be testing in the state as yet.
+North Dakota legislation passed in 2019 allows both driverless vehicle operation and truck platooning.
+However, no manufacturers appear to be testing in the state yet.

 Ohio